aalto-ui/aim/aim2_metrics/README.md

 ## Evaluation

-We provide a utility application to evaluate GUI designs (web page screenshots) against all metrics.
-The application generates a CSV file with evaluation results as well as plot figures for each metric.
+We provide a utility application to evaluate GUI designs (web page screenshots) against metrics.
+The application generates a CSV file with evaluation results, and optionally plot figures for each metric.

 ### Configuration